Comet: Largest

 The largest known periodic comet is 95P/Chiron at 200 km in diameter that comes to perihelion every 50 years just inside of Saturn's orbit at 8 AU.
-The largest known Oort cloud comet is suspected of being Comet Bernardinelli-Bernstein at ≈150 km that will not come to perihelion until January 2031 just outside of Saturn's orbit at 11 AU.
+The largest known Oort cloud comet is suspected of being Comet Bernardinelli-Bernstein at ≈150 km that will come to perihelion in January 2031 just outside of Saturn's orbit at 11 AU.
 The Comet of 1729 is estimated to have been ≈100 km in diameter and came to perihelion inside of Jupiter's orbit at 4 AU.

 Centaurs

 Centaurs typically behave with characteristics of both asteroids and comets.
 Centaurs can be classified as comets such as 60558 Echeclus, and 166P/NEAT.
 166P/NEAT was discovered while it exhibited a coma, and so is classified as a comet despite its orbit, and 60558 Echeclus was discovered without a coma but later became active, and was then classified as both a comet and an asteroid (174P/Echeclus).
 One plan for Cassini involved sending it to a centaur, but NASA decided to destroy it instead.